KatTraxler/KatTraxler.github.io/_posts/2021-09-10-gcp-org-policy-bypass-ai-notebooks.markdown

 	-- 09/09/2021: Asked for an update as the issue remained open and reconfirmed my intensions to publish on September 10th.<br>
 	-- 09/10/2021: Google VRP informed me the patch was being pushed to servers today and would be rolled out to all servers by EOD.<br>
 	-- 09/10/2021: Informed Google VRP of the publishing of this report, despite the issue not being resolved.
+	-- 09/11/2021: Informed Google that I agreed their patch plus the expiration of the 'DATALAB_TUNNEL_TOKEN' cookie resulted in a complete fix of the issue.